Delaware Route 5: Route description

 DE 5 heads northwest on two-lane undivided Oak Orchard Road from the intersection with River Road and Oak Orchard Avenue on the northern shore of the Indian River Bay, passing through the residential areas of Oak Orchard.
-The road continues through a mix of farms and woods with some housing developments, passing northeast of the Nanticoke Indian Museum before coming to an intersection with DE 24.
+The road continues through a mix of farms and woods with some housing developments, passing northeast of the Nanticoke Indian Association's Nanticoke Indian Museum before coming to an intersection with DE 24.
 At this point, DE 5 turns northeast to form a concurrency with DE 24 on John J. Williams Highway.
 The road heads north through residential and commercial development with some fields as it enters the Long Neck area, where it intersects DE 23.

 At the DE 23 intersection, DE 5 splits from DE 24 and turns northwest onto DE 23, which is called Indian Mission Road.
 The road crosses Guinea Creek and heads through a mix of farmland and woodland with some housing subdivisions, intersecting Harmons Hill Road/Phillips Branch Road.
 In Fairmount, DE 23 branches off to the northeast, and DE 5 continues to the northwest through more rural areas.
 At the intersection with DE 24 Alt. in Hollyville, the name changes to Harbeson Road.
 Farther northwest, the road comes to a junction with Anderson Corner Road/Forest Road.
 The route turns north and reaches Harbeson.
 In Harbeson, DE 5 heads past homes and crosses the Delmarva Central Railroad's Lewes Industrial Track line before it passes east of an Allen Harim Foods chicken plant and intersects US 9/DE 404 near businesses.